wherrylab/statistics_code/README.md

 ## Usage

+The relevant functions can be accessed by downloading and running source() on the R code file:

+source("./NonParametricCorrelationCode.R")

 To calculate self-correlation between all columns of a data frame "df" with itself:

 out <- cor.mtest.nonparam(df1 = df, df2 = df)